celer-network/celerx-js/README.md

 # celerx-js
-The Javascript library of CelerX eSport Gaming SDK
+The Javascript library of CelerX eSport Gaming SDK, you need webpack in order for this to work